 2. What are the issues you have with one another?

+This should be one of the main questions to ask before separating or while having the separation talk.
 Despite your issues, your relationship may have a lot of good qualities worth working on.
-If you are thinking of separating, tell your husband what your issues are.
+If you are thinking of separating from husband, tell him what your issues are.
 Perhaps you argue about finances, family, past indiscretions, or the prospect of having children.
-Lay your issues bare in a non-accusatory way.
+Lay your issues bare in a non-accusatory way while having a discussion on separating from husband.

 3. Will you remain in the same home?

-If you are separating you should decide if you will still be living together during this time.
+If you are separating from husband, you should decide if you will still be living together during this time.
 This is common in trial separations.
 If you will not remain in the same home, decide fairly who should be the one to find a new living arrangement.
-Do you own your home, or do you rent?
+You need to have the answers to the following separation questions: Do you own your home, or do you rent?
 If you do divorce, will you sell the home?
 These are all important questions to consider.

 4. How will you remain united in order to parent your children?